Montreal-Analytics/dbt-snowflake-utils/README.md

 12:00:00 | 1 of 1 START incremental model DBT_MGUINDON.fct_orders...
 [RUN]
 12:00:00 + Initial Run - Using warehouse TRANSFORMING_XL_WH
 ```
+#### Known Issues
+When compiling or generating docs, the console reports that dbt is using the incremental run warehouse.
+It isn't actually so.
+During these operations, only the target warehouse is activated.

 ### snowflake_utils.clone_schema ([source](macros/clone_schema.sql))
 This macro clones the source schema into the destination schema.